givetoiowa/ct3.5/aws_migration/README.md

 	- Default values work for most
 	- Sandbox set up with a microinstance (this may need to be upgraded to medium).
 - Name instance
-- **Important** On step 6 remember to open up the HTTP port (80) for all incoming sources.
+- **Important**: On step 6 remember to open up the HTTP port (80) for all incoming sources.
 If you set up ftp (which we will get to later) you will need to also open up ports 20-21
 - When assigning a key pair it is important to keep a backup of the key pair.
 You will need this when connecting to the server
 - After the instance has been launched assign an Elastic IP